SeeedDocument/Seeed-WiKi/docs/Respeaker_2_Mics_Pi_HAT.md

 sudo nano pushtotalk.py
 ```

-Go to the buttom of the file(Line 301), then modify as the following code and save:
+Go to the buttom of the file(Line 301), then modify the following code and save:

 ```Python
     with SampleAssistant(conversation_stream,